 Besides talking to the insured person to hear his or her story firsthand, the adjuster will read any police report or accident report related to the incident, talk to witnesses, and try to gather evidence (including surveillance video footage).

 Insurers have claims databases that allow adjusters to determine whether the claimant has ever filed a personal injury claim before.
-A good adjuster will also Google the claimant to do a little background check, and may even hire an investigator to make sure the claim seems legitimate (the claiming isn't saying they have a debilitating back injury, while playing in a competitive soccer league, for example).
+A good adjuster will also Google the claimant to do a little background check, and may even hire an investigator to make sure the claim seems legitimate (for example, the claimant might be saying they have a debilitating back injury, but meanwhile they're playing in a competitive soccer league).

 The adjuster will contact the claimant (or the claimant's personal injury lawyer) to request documentation relating to the claim.
 The adjuster will usually request documents such as medical bills, proof of earnings (for lost income claims), tax returns, and proof of property damage.